Daniele Polencic

 The traffic is forwarded to that instance.

-If you have two apps such as a front-end and a backend, you can use a Deployment and a Service for each and deploy them in the cluster.
+If you have two apps, a front-end and a backend, you can use a Deployment and a Service for each and deploy them in the cluster.

 When the front-end app makes a request, it doesn't need to know how many Pods are connected to the backend Service.